geokala/docs.getcloudify.org/content/installation/from-script.md

 ---

-[get-cloudify.py](http://gigaspaces-repository-eu.s3.amazonaws.com/org/cloudify3/get-cloudify.py) is a Python script that is dedicated to install Cloudify on different platforms.
+[get-cloudify.py](http://gigaspaces-repository-eu.s3.amazonaws.com/org/cloudify3/get-cloudify.py) is a Python script that is dedicated to installing Cloudify on different platforms.

 {{% gsWarning title="Prerequisites Installation" %}}
 By default, this script will not install any prerequisites.
 You can supply it with the `--force` flag which will install all prerequisites without prompting you for anything other than a sudoer password (if required).